mendixlabs/carousel/README.md

  ### Data source: XPath
  - On the Data source option of the Data source tab, select the XPath option.
  - Specify the image entity and the XPath constraint (if any).
- - In the Behaviour tab, you can configure on click behaviour i.e Do nothing, call microflow or show page.
+ - In the behavior tab, you can configure on click behavior i.e Do nothing, call microflow or show page.
  - For options call microflow and show page, a microflow or page must be specified respectively.

  ### Data source: Microflow
   - On the Data source option of the Data source tab, select the Microflow option.
   - Specify the image entity and the microflow to retrieve the carousel images from (both required).
-  - Refer to the XPath section for configuring click behaviour.
+  - Refer to the XPath section for configuring click behavior.

   For the microflow and XPath data source options, specifying a URL attribute will make the value of the URL attribute the priority.

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/carousel/issues.

-## Developer
+## Development
 Prerequisite: Install git, node package manager, webpack CLI, grunt CLI, Karma CLI

 To contribute, fork and clone.